TabithaChelagat/Market_Research_Analysis/README.md

 I noticed that the title header had merged cells, which would prevent me from creating a pivot table for data analysis.
 To solve this, the cells were unmerged, and the column names were edited to a single row and later simplified for better readability.

-After unmerging the cells and simplifying the column names for better readability, here are the updated column names in a clear table format:
+Updated column names in a clear table format:

 | Column Name                                           |
 |-------------------------------------------------------|